craigduncanlab/PyConMessenger/Documentation/NPGuide.md

 ```

 Some of these shortcut the process of taking in raw data and then splitting it for table purposes.
 For example, tprint() is a basic table maker that looks for the delimiter and then just puts numbers for row and columns, and doesn't wait for you to specify a heading.
+There are some examples of this in the MathTest.txt file in the source folder.

 *Shortcut blocks*